You can pick up free at-home self-test tests at distribution sites. One test is recommended per person.

-The list of locations and hours is available online.
+Locations and site hours are available online.

 Order Self-Test Kits from Federal Government

 If you are charged for your test after January 15, keep your receipt and submit a claim to your insurance company for reimbursement.

-Learn more about insurance paid at-home COVID tests.
+Learn more about insurance-paid at-home COVID tests.